On the 50th Anniversary of the Miraculous Apollo 13 Mission, Here Are 13 Facts You Didn’t Know

 A mission aborted

 On April 11, 1970, Apollo 13 launched from the Kennedy Space Center at Cape Canaveral, carrying three astronauts onboard.
 The objective: to be the third American mission to land men on the moon.
 But the five-day, almost-23-hour flight was aborted after 56 hours, due to a series of unfortunate events that led to a fire in the oxygen tank.
 Astronauts James Lovell, John Swigert, and Fred Haise jumped into action to get back to Earth against all odds, with the expert guidance of scientists on the ground—a saga immortalized by the 1995 Ron Howard film Apollo 13.
-All the astronauts were men—although these days women are more and more the norm.

 Most traveled astronaut